Timtech4u/ES6-QuickStart-and-Tips/README.md

       // y, m, d, h?
       `` ``

-### Default + Rest + Spread
+### Default + rest + Spread

-Default value, the remaining parameters (Rest), array expansion (Spread)
+Default value, the remaining parameters (rest), array expansion (Spread)

   - Default: Reduces the amount of code that checks the input parameters, ie, it is readable and concise

-  - Rest: more flexible for parameter array operations
+  - rest: more flexible for parameter array operations

-  - Spread: can be seen as Rest anti-operation, more convenient for the operation of the array
+  - Spread: can be seen as rest anti-operation, more convenient for the operation of the array

   * e.g.